Last updated: June 5, 2026

 How to Grow a Longer Mane and Tail

 Most horses can grow a longer mane and tail with the right combination of nutrition, environment, and management.
-And from experience, the biggest limiter of mane length isn’t genetics — it’s breakage.
-A horse with average genetics can outgrow a naturally thick-maned horse if the environment is managed carefully.
+A horse with average genetics that avoids breakage will often outgrow a naturally thick-maned horse in a high-friction environment.
 These are the four things that actually move the needle:

 Nutrition first.
 Hair growth starts from the inside.
 High-quality hay, appropriate omega fatty acids, and biotin (a B vitamin) support the strength and thickness that allows hair to grow long rather than breaking off.
-Research has shown that biotin supplementation can improve hoof quality and hair strength in horses with nutritional deficiencies, though results vary depending on the horse’s baseline diet and existing nutritional status.
+Research has shown that biotin supplementation can improve hoof quality and hair strength in horses with nutritional deficiencies, though results vary (AAEP nutrition guidelines; Mississippi State Extension equine nutrition).
 There is real debate about which supplements work best, but biotin has the most consistent research support for hoof and hair quality.
 Get input from your veterinarian or a feed specialist rather than relying on marketing claims.

 Control the environment.
 Hair that breaks off in the stall or pasture never shows up as length.
 Rough boards in a small stall cause horses to rub their hindquarters and break tail hair.
 Horses in pasture sometimes chew each other’s manes and tails — identify the culprit and separate them.
 A consistent, low-friction environment makes a significant difference over months of growth.